Harnessing Neurotechnology to Explore Human Brain States

 A diagram with three main nodes labeled "Cognition," "Neurotech," and "Therapeutics," connected by dotted lines.
 Labels on connections read "Intracranial Recordings," "Patient-Centered," and "Targeted Neuromodulation."A diagram with three main nodes labeled "Cognition," "Neurotech," and "Therapeutics," connected by dotted lines.
 Labels on connections read "Intracranial Recordings," "Patient-Centered," and "Targeted Neuromodulation."

-Choosing the appropriate course of action for a given situation is a fundamental purpose of the brain - and an organizing principle for its structure and function.
-We investigate the function of different brain areas and neurotransmitter systems during decision-making behavior to gain insight into the biology of human cognition.
+We investigate the function of different brain areas and neurotransmitter systems during behavior to gain insight into the biological basis of human cognition.

 Our research